 To get from one value of y to the other, first we travel from y = 1 to y = 0 and then from y = 0 to y = -2, for a total rise of -3.
 Once again, we couldn't get a direct flight.
 Ah, well.
 It'll give us more time to read this book we've been working on.

 Thus the slope of this line is .

 Be careful: It's common to make mistakes calculating the rise and run when there are negative coordinates involved.
 To avoid mistakes, we recommend drawing a picture to help with the calculations.
-If you're worthless as an artist, find a mountain or book a flight so you can live out one of our previous examples.
-More expensive and time-consuming to get the point across that way, but it will certainly drive the idea home.
+If art isn't your thing, find a mountain or book a flight so you can live out one of our previous examples.
+More expensive and time-consuming to get the point across that way, but it'll certainly drive the idea home.